FCC officially votes to reinstate net neutrality | TechCrunch

-The Federal Communications Commission made its official vote Thursday to reinstate net neutrality, passing an order titled Safeguarding and Securing the Open Internet.
-This restores, with some changes and protections, the rules passed back in 2015 allowing the FCC to enforce basic rules of connectivity and fairness in broadband.
+The Federal Communications Commission made its official vote Thursday to reinstate net neutrality, which bars broadband providers from slowing or even blocking internet traffic to some sites while improving access to others that pay extra fees.
+With some changes and protections, passing the order titled Safeguarding and Securing the Open Internet restores rules passed back during the Obama administration in 2015 and rolled back in 2017, after Donald Trump was elected president.

-Since the FCC announced in September that it would be pursuing this as a policy goal, it was more or less a fait accompli, since there was no real reason why the Commission, split 3-2 in favor of the Democrats, would vote against it.
-So Thursday, though it’s important, is just another milestone on the road forward.
+Since the FCC announced in September that it would be pursuing this as a policy goal, it was more or less a fait accompli; there was no real reason why the Commission, split 3-2 in favor of the Democrats, would vote against it.
+So though important, Thursday’s development is just another milestone on the road forward.

-The usual old canards have been trotted out, same as they were 10 years ago: heavy-handed regulation, rate control, smothering innovation — general arguments that never really had much weight.
-As Chairwoman Jessica Rosenworcel points out, the FCC already exerts rules with this authority (like with Title II, for those of you who’ve been with us from the start) in other areas, and they aren’t overcome with draconian rules and limits.
+Opponents of the move trotted out the same old canards from 10 years ago: net neutrality equals heavy-handed regulation, rate control, the smothering of innovation — general arguments that never really had much weight.
+As Chairwoman Jessica Rosenworcel points out, the FCC already exerts rules with this authority (like with Title II, for those of you who’ve been with us from the start) in other areas, and they aren’t overcome with Draconian rules and limits.

 Same with zero rating, where an internet provider doesn’t count certain services, like a streaming platform it owns or has a partnership with, toward your bandwidth cap.
 If these aren’t nipped in the bud, you end up with a bunch of awful bundles between sweetheart corporations — and with a huge proportion of TV now going over streaming, that’s more important than ever on home broadband.
 What’s standing between you and a Cox Gigabit Plus exclusive on the next season of “Bridgerton”?
 The FCC, now.